rethinkdb/horizon-docs/api/collection.md

 const messages = hz("messages");
 ```

+Collections that do not exist will automatically be created in development mode, or in production if the `auto-create-collection` option is set.
+Note that a collection name may not start with the prefix `hz_`.

 Methods on a `Collection` object allow you to create, read, update and delete documents.
 Selections can be performed by matching on any field by passing an object to match against.

 ```js